 - Bigger observational study suggestive of potential benefit for RA to reduce number of pain medications used

 - Results from another placebo controlled clinical trial (crossover design) examining LDN 4.5mg on pain in 60 patients with osteoarthritis or inflammatory arthritis (rheumatoid or psoriatic) are coming soon.

 What are possible side effects and what can I do about them?

 - Common side effects of naltrexone include when used at doses for substance use disorder:

 - Lack of energy, pain, arthritis and joint stiffness

 - Naltrexone is an opioid antagonist which will block pain relieving effects of opioids

 - Naltrexone should be used with caution in patients with liver or kidney problems, as patients may experience more side effects.

-For more information about calcium, consult your physician and pharmacist.
+For more information about low dose naltrexone, consult your physician and pharmacist.